Nesvilab/PD-Nodes/README.md

 ### Frequently Asked Questions (FAQ)
 *Q:* __Why can't I see the MSFragger PD node after installation?__

-*A:* Please check that (1) you have [.Net 4.7 or above](https://dotnet.microsoft.com/download/dotnet-framework) installed in your computer, (2) the "MSFraggerPDv2x.dll" file is not blocked by your operating system.
-To unblock it, right click on the file and select 'Properties'.
-In the 'Attributes' section, select 'Advanced' and then click 'Unblock'.
+*A:* Please check that (1) you have .Net 4.7 or above installed in your computer, (2) the “MSFraggerPDv2x.dll” file is not blocked by your operating system.
+To unblock it, right click on the file and select ‘Properties’, then in the ‘Attributes’ section, select ‘Advanced’ and then click ‘Unblock’.
+Alternatively, you can run `unblock-file -path "C:\Program Files\Thermo\Proteome Discoverer 2.x\System\Release\MSFraggerPDv2x.dll"` (make sure this path is correct) from Windows PowerShell as administrator.

 *Q:* __Why I have this error message: Could not create the Java Virtual Machine?__